In this article, you’ll find answers to questions like:

-The teenage years are tough for everyone, says Amy Simpson, executive director of Boys Town South Florida.
+The teenage years are tough for everyone, says Amy Simpson, former executive director of Boys Town South Florida.
 Adolescence is when a teen’s developing brain produces more emotional than rational responses.
 Teenagers often do things because they feel like it and frequently don’t consider the consequences.

 - Could the problem stem from a mental health issue, drugs/alcohol or a learning disability?

 - Is it possible the issue is caused by a traumatic event in my teen's life?